cce459/cce459.github.io/replit.md

 - **Tag System**: Hashtag-based tagging with #tagname syntax for content organization (supports spaces in tag names)
 - **Backlink Detection**: Automatic discovery and display of pages linking to current page
 - **Comments System**: Page-level commenting with author attribution, editing, and deletion capabilities
-- **Footnotes System**: Namuwiki-style footnotes using text[* footnote content] syntax with interactive navigation and proper link handling
+- **Footnotes System**: Namuwiki-style footnotes using text[* footnote content] syntax with popup preview system - clicking footnote numbers shows content in popup with option to navigate to full footnote
 - **File Management**: Automatic file page creation for uploaded images with metadata and usage information

 ## Search and Navigation